anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

-# Requirements Discussion and Mapping to Solution-Elements {#req-sol}
+# Requirements Discussion and Mapping to BRSKI-PRM Functional Elements {#req-sol}

 Based on the intended target environment described in {{sup-env}}, the following boundary conditions are derived to support bootstrapping of pledges in responder mode (acting as server):